Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Results and Discussion

-As a result, we now extend our analysis by incorporating constraints from other standard cosmological probes, inorder to identify more viable regions of parameter space within the CPL$n\Lambda$CDM cosmological framework.
+As a result, we now extend our analysis by incorporating constraints from other standard cosmological probes in order to identify more viable regions of parameter space within the CPL$n\Lambda$CDM cosmological framework through a systematic and self-consistent exploration in which all cosmological parameters are free to vary.

-\subsection{A viable CPL$n\Lambda$CDM model exhibiting maximum boost in halo abundance (relative to $\Lambda$CDM) at high redshifts ($z \approx$ 13.2)}
+\subsection{A viable CPL$\bm{\lowercase{n}\Lambda}$CDM model exhibiting maximum boost in halo abundance (relative to $\bm{\Lambda}$CDM) at high redshifts ($\lowercase{\bm{z \approx 13.
+2}}$)}

-Recently, Mukherjee et al. (2025) \cite{Mukherjee2025} carried out a comprehensive MCMC-based exploration of CPL$n\Lambda$CDM models that are compatible with a variety of cosmological observations —including CMB temperature, polarization, and lensing measurements from the Planck mission \cite{Planck2018}, baryon acoustic oscillations (BAO) data obtained by the Dark Energy Spectroscopic Instrument (DESI) Collaboration \cite{DESI2024_BAO}, and the Pantheon-Plus compilation of Type Ia supernovae light curves \cite{PantheonPlus_Brout2022}.
+Recently, \cite{Mukherjee2025}\footnote{\url{https://arxiv.org/abs/2501.18335v1}} carried out a comprehensive MCMC-based exploration of CPL$n\Lambda$CDM models that are compatible with a variety of cosmological observations — including CMB temperature, polarization, and lensing measurements from the Planck mission \citep{Planck2018}, baryon acoustic oscillations (BAO) data obtained by the Dark Energy Spectroscopic Instrument (DESI) Collaboration \citep{DESI2024_BAO}, and the Pantheon-Plus compilation of Type Ia supernovae light curves \citep{PantheonPlus_Brout2022}.
 We summarize the constraints obtained on the cosmological parameters from their analysis in \app{appendix:cosmoparams_P18+DESI+PP}.

-Instead of undertaking a complete exploration of the combined cosmological and astrophysical parameter space within the CPL$n\Lambda$CDM framework, we make use of samples from the posterior chains of Mukherjee et al. (2025) that are already consistent with several key cosmological datasets.
+Instead of undertaking a complete exploration of the combined cosmological and astrophysical parameter space within the CPL$n\Lambda$CDM framework, we make use of samples from the posterior chains of \citet{Mukherjee2025} that are already consistent with several key cosmological datasets.
 This is sufficient to investigate the prospects of the ``allowed'' CPL$n\Lambda$CDM models in explaining the high-redshift galaxy and reionization observations.
 For our analysis in this subsection, we discard the initial 30\% of the steps from their chains as burn-in and utilize the remaining samples.